St. Lucia Festival of Lights

 4:45 pm - 7:00 pm

 Afterwards, all participants are invited to the Lucia celebration at the Swedish American Museum.
-The Lucia celebration features a telling of the Lucia legend, family entertainment by Dream Big Performing Arts, and Swedish holiday treats including traditional “pepparkakor” ginger snaps.
+The Lucia celebration features a telling of the Lucia legend, family entertainment, and Swedish holiday treats including traditional “pepparkakor” ginger snaps.
 Admission is $1 or can of food to benefit Care for Real, Edgewater’s food pantry.

 The Lucia festival is a popular, though relatively modern, tradition in Sweden and Swedish communities worldwide.
 Lucia was an Italian saint, born in about 284 A.D. in Sicily.
 Known for her generosity in feeding the poor and homeless, St. Lucia was executed at the age of 20 during the Romans’ persecution of Christians.
 During the 17th and 18th centuries, the Lucia legend came up to Sweden through Germany.
 The first public Lucia celebration was held in Stockholm in 1927.
 The Swedes’ affection for the Lucia festival is due partially to the timing; Lucia festivals provide a ray of light during the winter solstice, the darkest time of the year in Sweden.

 Almost every town in Sweden chooses one girl to be that year’s Lucia girl and lead the town’s Lucia parade.
 The chosen girl wears a white full-length chemise with a red sash around her waist, and a ring of lingonberry sprigs on her head.
 The wreaths hold real candles, which give the effect of a halo.
 The Lucia girl is joined by a group of Lucia attendants and Star Boys, who together form a choir that sing Christmas carols and the traditional Lucia Song.
 Individual families also choose their own Lucia – usually the oldest daughter — whose duties are to sing and serve the family saffron buns and peppakakor.